Russian missile attack kills 7 in northern Ukrainian city as Zelenskyy visits NATO candidate Sweden

-STOCKHOLM (AP) — Ukrainian President Volodymyr Zelenskyy traveled to Sweden on Saturday, his first visit to the country since Russia's full-scale invasion of Ukraine last year, while at home a missile strike in the center of a northern city killed seven people and wounded scores of others.
+KYIV, Ukraine (AP) — A missile attack in the center of a northern Ukrainian city killed seven people and wounded scores of others on Saturday, while Ukrainian President Volodymyr Zelenskyy traveled to Sweden, his first visit to the country since Russia's full-scale invasion of Ukraine last year.

 As Zelenskyy arrived in Sweden, a Russian missile strike killed seven people and wounded 90 others in the city center of Chernihiv, the regional capital of the northern Ukrainian province of the same name, Interior Minister Ihor Klymenko said.
 A 6-year-old girl was among the dead, while the wounded included 12 children.